chefaraga123/Personal-Website/public/articles/Introduction_Zks.md

 - Soundness

 ## ZK-SNARK Construction
+### Building the Circuit
-### Abstraction Level 1: Arithmetic Circuits
+#### Abstraction Level 1: Arithmetic Circuits
-Arithmetic circuits (AC) are a way of representing complex computations in terms of simple components.
-The complexity is broken down into simple components of addition, subtraction, multiplication and division operations.
+* Arithmetic circuits (AC) are a way of representing complex computations in terms of simple components.
+The complexity is broken down into simple components of addition, subtraction,
+* multiplication and division operations.
 The AC repsents the problem or computation you want to prove you've solved correctly
-The AC captures the entire computation process
+* The AC captures the entire computation process
-However a useful AC may have 20,000 gates, this wouldn't be very intuitive, we need a level of abstraction on top of the AC which we can deal with.
+* However a useful AC may have 20,000 gates, this wouldn't be very intuitive, we need a level of abstraction on top of the AC which we can deal with.

-### Abstraction Level 2: Rank 1 Constraint Systems (R1CS)
+#### Abstraction Level 2: Rank 1 Constraint Systems (R1CS)
 * R1CS is a framework commonly used in the construction of zk-SNARKs.
 * This is an abstraction on top of an Arithmetic Circuit
 * The underlying arithmetic circuit may be very complex, as it is a network of interconnected gates performing arithmetic operations such as addition & subtraction.